 This year, we are delighted to host the Men’s World Championship in May 2014.

-One of the world’s great sporting events starts right here in Melbourne on May 6th 2014.
-Robert Fahey is seeking a thirteenth world championship, extending his reign to over 20 years.
-Recently we saw Rob win the Australian Open in January.
-World Championship eliminator matches are being held in the US and UK during February and March.
+One of the world’s great sporting events was held right here in Melbourne from May 6th 2014.
+Robert Fahey retained his thirteenth world championship, extending his reign to over 20 years.
+The challenger was Camden Riviere.

 The Australian Open will be held again in January 2015.